hageyahhoo/Agile2020/Agile2020.md

 This phase was analogous to start-up business or building new services.
 Through discussions, we corrected ideas of SET role, and built feeling of trust each other step by step.
 It was a weekly cycle of build-propose-learn.
 I named it as "Iterative and Incremental Consensus".

-As a result, within 45 days since I joined LINE Corporation, we agreed on 1) making failure detection faster and reducing MTTR by utilizing Test Automation techniques, 2) increasing API test scripts, and 3) focusing on Channel Gateway at first as SET role, goals, and milestone.
+As a result, within forty-five days since I joined LINE Corporation, we agreed on 1) making failure detection faster and reducing MTTR by utilizing Test Automation techniques, 2) increasing API test scripts, and 3) focusing on Channel Gateway at first as SET role, goals, and milestone.
 It was a result from scratch.
 <br />
 <br />